cbcode4007/chat-max/README.md

 Chat Max is a lightweight GUI for interacting with personalized GPT chat partners either locally with an API key or through a server endpoint if the user chooses, while preserving the request payload shape so existing servers stay compatible.

-The main program file is `chatmax-v0-3-0.py`.
+The main program file is `chatmax-v0-4-1.py`.

 ## Key features

 - Dual run-modes
 	- Local: call OpenAI directly (e.g. `gpt-4o-mini`) using an API key stored in `settings.json`.
-	- Server: POST the unchanged JSON payload `{"messages": [...]}` to a configured server endpoint.
+	- Server: POST the unchanged JSON payload `{"messages": [...]}` to any configured server endpoint.

 - Credential management
 	- Single source of truth: `settings.json` will store `use_local_ai` boolean, `openai_api_key`, and `server_endpoint`.